-- 6.2 The Act requires that the following parties are consulted by the Licensing Authority:- - The Chief Officer of Police for the Authority's area; - One or more persons who appear to the Authority to represent the interests of persons carrying on gambling businesses in the Authority's area; and - One or more persons who appear to the Authority to represent the interests of persons who are likely to be affected by the exercise of the Authority's functions under the Act. - 6.3 The other groups and people consulted were:- - Organisations, working with people who are problem gamblers, Other elements of local government; - Businesses who are, holders of Premises Licences; - Responsible Authorities under the Act. - 6.4 Consultation took place between 22nd July 2015 and 4th September 2015
+- 6.2 The Act requires that the following parties are consulted by the Licensing Authority:- - The Chief Officer of Police for the Authority's area; - One or more persons who appear to the Authority to represent the interests of persons carrying on gambling businesses in the Authority's area; and - One or more persons who appear to the Authority to represent the interests of persons who are likely to be affected by the exercise of the Authority's functions under the Act. - 6.3 The other groups and people consulted were:- - Organisations, including faith groups and voluntary organisations working with people who are problem gamblers, Primary Care Trusts and the Citizens' Advice Bureau: - Other elements of local government; - Businesses who are, holders of Premises Licences; - Responsible Authorities under the Act. - 6.4 Consultation took place between xxxxx and xxxxx